phuonganh-38/data-analysis-for-marketing-campaign/README.md

 ### **Results**
-1. Which customer segments are most responsive to the company’s marketing campaign?
+**1. Which customer segments are most responsive to the company’s marketing campaign?**

-Customers with **successful previous campaign outcome** and customers with **500-1000s last contact duration** are two customer segments which are more likely to respond positively to the telecommunication campaign.
+Customers with **successful previous campaign outcome** and customers with **500-1000s last contact duration** are two customer segments that are more likely to respond positively to the telecommunication campaign.
 Customers in the 45-69 age group are also highly responsive.

-3. Can statistical learning models accurately predict the success of a marketing campaign?
+**2. Can statistical learning models accurately predict the success of a marketing campaign?**

 The results turn out relatively good when 3 models have the accuracy of over 90%.
 Here are the results:

 | Models                        | Accuracy Score | Average Accuracy (Cross-Validation) |
 |-------------------------------|----------------|--------------------------------------|